 TIN Check

-What Is TIN Check?
+What Is a TIN Check?

 When onboarding a new vendor, a TIN Check is an important component of ensuring compliance.
-A TIN Check verifies that either a Social Security Number (SSN) or an Employer Identification Number (EIN) is valid and matches a person’s or company’s name in the IRS Database.
+A TIN Check verifies that either a Social Security Number or an Employer Identification Number is valid and matches a person’s or company’s name in the IRS Database.
 A mismatch occurs when the IRS cannot verify a Name with a corresponding TIN.

 How TIN Checks Work